microsoft/pxt/docs/github-teacher-verification.md

 ![Approval email for educator account](/static/github-teacher/github-educator-approved-email.png)

-If you have any questions or issues, please contact [GitHub Education Support](https://support.github.com/request/education).

 ## Support and Frequently Asked Questions

 * It won’t verify me, what can I do?